fkj/secav-prover/README.md

 If the formula is valid, the prover will then output a proof of the formula in SeCaV Unshortener syntax on standard output.
 If the formula is not valid, the prover will loop forever, possibly printing parts of the failed proof tree as it goes.
 For proof-theoretical reasons, there is generally no way to determine whether the prover is working on a proof that may still finish or is in an infinite loop.
-For small formulas, however, the prover should finish very quickly if the formula is provable.
+For small formulas, however, the prover should finish very quickly if the formula is valid.

 If you would like the proof in Isabelle syntax instead, you may give a filename to write an Isabelle proof to using the `-i` (or `--isabelle`) switch, e.g.:
 ```